 error: device unauthorized.

-Android emulator starts, but I cannot found my app there.
+The Android emulator starts, but I cannot find my app there.

-Because of Android Studio 3.5.3 changed a directory structure I add this to the system PATH variable:
+Because Android Studio 3.5.3 changed a directory structure I add this to the system PATH variable:

-Now I can use adb command in terminal anywhere.
+Now I can use adb command in the terminal anywhere.

 I tried all from this https://stackoverflow.com/questions/50935337/failed-to-execute-shell-command-getprop-dev-bootcomplete-on-device-error-for but it didn’t work.
-I must try run apk from Android Studio (chose apk on disk in Android Studio) and then Android Studio asks for permissions in new macOS.
+I must try running apk from Android Studio (chose apk on disk in Android Studio) and then Android Studio asks for permissions in the new macOS.

-If you get something like this error log message after run
+If you get something like this error log message after a run

 SDK not found